digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Template Keys
 ~~~~~~~~~~~~~

-An upgrading template cannot modify the key of the upgraded template in
+The new version of a template cannot modify the key of the prior version of a
-any way.
+template in any way.

 Adding a key leads to a validation error.